France preparing for national simulation curriculum in arthroscopy: “The search for the perfect motion”December 07, 2017

 France is the first country in the world to set such an ambitious target for residents in the beginning of their specialization.
 Medical societies looking to standardize surgical training welcome the mandate—their shared goal is to improve patient safety by ensuring all doctors have high, measurable standards and enough rest before treating patients.

-The study by CFCOT and SFA, supported by VirtaMed, aims to help develop an effective proficiency- and simulation-based curriculum for arthroscopic residency.
-The study will measure the technical skills gained through different training curricula, and the residents participating in the study will be divided into two groups.
-One group will follow a simulation-based training curriculum using the VirtaMed ArthroS™ FAST, Knee, and Shoulder modules, whereas the control group will focus on more traditional training methods such as cadavers or box trainers, or only utilize videos, e-learning, or theoretical lessons.
-The first assessment round will happen in December 2017 in Marseille, Lyon, Paris, Bordeaux, Amiens, Nancy, and Rennes; both groups will be tested and assessed again after six months of training.
+The study by CFCOT and SFA, supported by VirtaMed, aims to help develop an effective standard proficiency level-based curriculum for arthroscopic residency.
+This nationwide study is expected to provide more detailed and comprehensive support to already existing data on proficiency-based simulation training.
+The organizers will measure the technical skills gained through different training curricula offered by their regional educational hospital.
+The residents of the University Hospitals of Nancy, Amiens, and Bordeaux may benefit from a proficiency-based simulator training on the VirtaMed ArthroS™, whereas the others will focus on more traditional training methods such as cadavers or box trainers, or only utilize videos, e-learning, or theoretical lessons.

 Medical training simulators

 Boost the physician education of your hospital or training center with virtual reality simulators: efficient medical training in a risk-free environment.